MicrosoftDocs/mixed-reality/enthusiast-guide/before-you-start.md

 If you choose "Set me up for all experiences," you'll set up a room boundary and be able to move around in room-scale app experiences.
 Prepare your physical space by making sure there are no obstacles, hazards, or fragile items within the area you’ll be active - including above your head.

 >[!Important]
->Do not set up at your room boundary on top of a staircase or under an extra-low ceiling fan.
+>Do not set up your room boundary on top of a staircase or under an extra-low ceiling fan.
 Remove all breakable objects and obstacles from the area, and make sure everyone using your headset reads and understands the [health, safety, and comfort guidelines](wmr-health-safety-comfort.md).

 ## See also